D4rk-5ky/Syncerate/commented_code_map.md

 ### `send_secret(child, password, output_handle, logging_enabled)`

-Handles both SSH account-password prompts and encrypted private-key passphrase prompts through one credential-send path.
-It temporarily disables the Pexpect logfile, waits up to 3 seconds with `child.waitnoecho(timeout=3)` for the pseudo-terminal to enter no-echo mode, sends the secret with `child.sendline()`, and restores the original output logfile in a `finally` block.
+Used for a **directly controlled interactive child**, currently `ssh-add` in private-agent mode.
+It temporarily disables any Pexpect logfile, waits up to 3 seconds for no-echo input, sends the secret with `child.sendline()`, and restores logging in `finally`.

-The wait reduces the risk of sending a credential before newer OpenSSH versions have completed their TTY transition.
-If no-echo is not observed within 3 seconds, Pexpect returns `False` and Syncerate still sends the credential, preserving the previous behavior as a fallback.
-The `finally` block restores logging even if waiting or sending raises an exception.
+The main Syncoid runner deliberately does **not** use this helper in 0.4.21.
+Its password/passphrase branches are restored to the original Pexpect-through-Syncoid behavior and call `child.sendline(password)` directly after temporarily disabling the `.out` logfile.

 ### `extract_ssh_key_path(command_template)`